 Various U.S. and foreign issued patents and pending patent applications, which are owned by third parties, exist in our technology areas.
 Such third parties may claim that we infringe their patents.
 Because patent applications can take several years to result in a patent issuance, there may be currently pending applications, unknown to us, which may later result in issued patents that our technologies may infringe.
 For example, we are aware of competitors with patents in technology areas applicable to our optical test equipment products.
 Such competitors may allege that we infringe these patents.
 There could also be existing patents of which we are not aware that our technologies may inadvertently infringe.
 If third parties assert claims against us alleging that we infringe their patents or other intellectual property rights-including third parties that have asserted claims against businesses that we have acquired prior to our acquisition of these businesses-we could incur substantial costs and diversion of management resources in defending these claims, and the defense of these claims could have a material adverse effect on our business, financial condition, and results of operations.
 In addition, if third parties assert claims against us and we are unsuccessful in defending against these claims, these third parties may be awarded substantial damages, as well as injunctive or other equitable relief against us, which could effectively block our ability to make, use, sell, distribute, or market our products and services in the United States or abroad.
-For example, we acquired a business that had received a letter in 2002 from a competitor alleging infringement of certain patents.
-The competitor sent an additional letter on January 14, 2004 to the business that we acquired, again alleging infringement of the competitor's patents.
+For example, we acquired a business that we acquired again alleging infringement of certain patents.
 Neither we nor the business that we acquired have received any further communications from this third party.
-We cannot currently predict whether this third party, or any other third part
+We cannot currently predict whether this third party, or any other third party, will assert a claim against us, or whether any third parties that have asserted such claims against businesses that we have acquired will assert claims or pursue infringement liti

 Commercial application of nanotechnologies in particular, or technologies involving nanomaterials, is new and the scope and breadth of patent protection is uncertain.
 Consequently, the patent positions of companies involved in nanotechnologies have not been tested and complex legal and factual questions for which important legal principles will be developed or may remain unresolved.
 In addition, it is not clear whether such patents will be subject to interpretations or legal doctrines that differ from conventional patent law principles.
 Changes in either the patent laws or in interpretations of patent laws in the United States and other countries may diminish the value of our nanotechnology-related intellectual property.
-Accordingly, we cannot predict the breadth of claims that may be allowed or enforced in our nanotechnology-related patents or in third party patents.
+Accordingly, we cannot predict the breadth of claims that may be allowed or enforced in our nanotechnology-related patents.